intel/pepc/docs/pepc-cstates.rst

 **--core-siblings** *CORE_SIBLINGS*
    Core siblings are CPUs sharing the same core.
 The list can include individual core sibling indices or index ranges.
-For example, if a core includes CPUs 3 and 4, sibling index 0 refers to CPU 3 and index 1 refers to CPU 4.
+For example, if a core includes CPUs 3 and 4, index 0 would mean CPU 3 and index 1 would mean CPU 4.
 This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3 and 4, if CPU 3 was offline, then index 0 would refer to CPU 4 and index 1 would be invalid.
+In the example with CPUs 3 and 4, if CPU 3 was offline, then index 0 would mean CPU 4.

 **--module-siblings** *MODULE_SIBLINGS*
    Module siblings are CPUs sharing the same module.
 The list can include individual module sibling indices or index ranges.
-For example, if a module includes CPUs 3, 4, 5, and 6, index 0 refers to CPU 3, index 1 refers to CPU 4, and index 2 refers to CPU 5, and index 3 refers to CPU 6.
+For example, if a module includes CPUs 3, 4, 5, and 6, index 0 would mean CPU 3, index 1 would mean CPU 4, index 2 would mean CPU 5, and index 3 would mean CPU 6.
 This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index 1 would refer to CPU 5, index 2 would refer to CPU 6, and index 3 would be invalid.
+In the example with CPUs 3, 4, 5, and 6, if CPU 4 was offline, then index 1 would mean CPU 5, index 2 would mean CPU 6, and index 3 would be invalid.

 Subcommand *'info'*
 ===================

 Retrieve C-state information for specified CPUs.
 By default, display all details for all CPUs.
-Use target CPU specification options to limit the scope to specific CPUs, cores, dies, or packages.
+Use target CPU specification options to define a subset of CPUs, cores, dies, or packages.

 **--yaml**
-   Print information in YAML format.
+   Display output in YAML format.

-**-m** *MECHANISMS*, **--mechanisms** *MECHANISMS* Comma-separated list of mechanisms to use for retrieving C-states information.
+**-m** *MECHANISMS*, **--mechanisms** *MECHANISMS*
+   A comma-separated list of mechanisms for retrieving information.
 Use '--list-mechanisms' to view available mechanisms.
-Many options support only one mechanism (e.g., 'sysfs'), while some support multiple (e.g., 'sysfs' and 'msr').
+Many options support only one mechanism (e.g., 'sysfs'), while others may support multiple (e.g., 'sysfs' and 'msr').
 Mechanisms are tried in the specified order.
-By default, all mechanisms are allowed, with the most preferred tried first.
+By default, all mechanisms are allowed, and the most preferred ones are tried first.

 **--list-mechanisms**
-   List available mechanisms for retrieving C-states information.
+   Display available mechanisms for retrieving C-states information.

 **--cstates** *[CSTATES]*
-   Comma-separated list of C-states to retrieve information about, specified by name (e.g., C1).
+   A comma-separated list of C-states to retrieve information about, specified by name (e.g., C1).
    Use 'all' to include all available Linux C-states (default).
 Remember, Linux C-states (e.g., C6) are requests Linux can make, while hardware C-states (e.g., Core C6 or Package C6 on Intel platforms) are platform-specific states entered upon such requests.
 See the